-In section 2, we introduce the notations and results of \cite{fang2023lusztigsheavesintegrablehighest}.
-In section 3, we define our category $\widetilde{\mathcal{Q}/\mathcal{N}}$ and its functors, and prove the commutative relations of these functors.
-There is a great discrepancy between the proofs of commutative relations in symmetric cases and those in symmetrizable cases.
-In section 4, we determine the module structure of the Grothendieck group of $\widetilde{\mathcal{Q}/\mathcal{N}}$, construct the signed basis of $L(\lambda)$ and $L(\lambda_1)\otimes L(\lambda_2)$.
-As for application, in section 5, we varify the proof of Yang Baxter equation and deduce the crystal structure on quiver varieties, tensor product varieties and nilpotent varieties in symmetrizable cases.
+In Section 2, we recall the notation and results from \cite{fang2023lusztigsheavesintegrablehighest}.
+In Section 3, we define our category $\widetilde{\mathcal{Q}/\mathcal{N}}$ and its functors, and prove the commutation relations of these functors.
+The proofs of these commutation relations differ substantially from those in the symmetric case.
+In Section 4, we determine the module structure of the Grothendieck group of $\widetilde{\mathcal{Q}/\mathcal{N}}$, and construct the signed bases of $L(\lambda)$ and $L(\lambda_1)\otimes L(\lambda_2)$.
+As applications, in Section 5, we verify the Yang--Baxter equation and deduce crystal structures on quiver varieties, tensor product varieties and nilpotent varieties in the symmetrizable case.